 Safety in Ecuador

 We’re often asked about safety in Ecuador, especially for backpackers and female travelers.
-I can confidently say that Ecuador is generally quite a safe place to travel, even as a female traveler on a backpacker’s budget.
+I can confidently say that Ecuador is generally quite a safe place to travel – it’s even one of the safer countries in South America.

 Living and working in Ecuador for 2+ years, I never had a single incident of being robbed or otherwise threatened or feeling unsafe.

 However, it’s important to be aware that petty crime does happen here – mostly pickpocketing.
 Several friends I lived with or traveled with in Ecuador had their phones or bags snatched over the course of the time they were in Ecuador.
 It’s important to be aware of, but don’t let this rule your trip or overwhelm you.